jerdog/streamlining-devex-revealhugo/content/_index.md

 {{% note %}}
 **Continuous Improvement (2 minutes):**
    - Foster a culture of continuous improvement by regularly reviewing and updating standardized workflows.
-- Encourage developers to provide feedback and suggest improvements to ensure that standardized practices remain relevant and effective.
+   - Encourage developers to provide feedback and suggest improvements to ensure standardized practices remain relevant and practical.
 {{% /note %}}

 ---